 Value of 1,000 Ultimate Rewards points

 Knowing the value of each point is only half the equation.
 Rewards rates among the available cards vary, and many cards offer higher rewards in particular spending categories.
-Of these, the Chase Sapphire Preferred® Card is a standout, allowing you to earn 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases.
+Of these, the Chase Sapphire Preferred® Card is a standout, allowing you to earn 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases.

 The beauty of Chase Ultimate Rewards® is it offers flexible redemption options and the opportunity to get more value from your rewards.
 For shoppers willing to do a little more research to maximize their reward redemption, the Chase Sapphire Preferred® Card allows cardholders to take advantage of both of these benefits.

 Benefits of Chase Ultimate Rewards®